A deadhead pilot is a pilot who’s traveling as a passenger on a flight to reach a location where they’re scheduled to pilot another flight.

 While it’s not clear where the term deadhead comes from, it has become a convention, so it continues being used across the globe to this day.

-Do All Flights Have a Deadhead Pilot?
+Not All Flights Have a Deadhead Pilot?

-No, it’s actually rare for flights to have deadhead pilots.
+It’s actually rare for flights to have deadhead pilots.

 It’s also not necessary that a deadhead pilot uses the same route consecutively, either.